frogman/openshift-cli-cheatsheet/README.md

 oc project myproject          # switch to a project oc new-project testlab --display-name='testlab' --description='testlab'
                               # create a new project
+oc adm new-project testlab --node-selector='project101=testlab'
+                              # create a new project with node-selector.
+                              # Project pods will be created only those nodes with a label "project101=testlab"
 oc delete project testlab     # delete a project oc delete all --all           # delete all from a project
 ```